Alegarap/wordle-improved/README.md

 # wordle-improved

- A Wordle clone that will evolve to get more features and serve mainly educational & fun purposes.
+A Wordle clone that will evolve to get more features and serves mainly educational & fun purposes.